astrowonk/DC-Metro-Pi-Speaker/README.md

 	sudo pip install gtts --upgrade

 then you should be good to go.
-But anyway, now we have some limited espeak support.
+In general, always keep gtts up to date, check it for updates.
+But anyway, now I have some limited espeak support.
 Much lower quality but it works.
 It generates a .wav in /tmp, you can just play that with mplayer or something.
 You'll need to install espeak

 	sudo apt-get install espeak

 and the sound quality is much worse, but it's something if you encounter gtts trouble.
+But update gtts first.

 On OS X, you'd need to use homebrew (or some other package manager, but homebrew seems to be the popular one these days) so
 	brew install espeak